Ben Dean

 Technical Experience

-Senior Software Engineer @ Finvi (formerly known as Ontario Systems) (2008 - Present)
+Lead Software Engineer @ Finvi (formerly known as Ontario Systems) (2008 - Present)

-- Various “DevOps” teams and projects
+Jan 2012 - Present - Various “DevOps” teams and projects

-Starting around the beginning of 2012 I joined a team whose goal was to automate the build, deployment, and infrastructure of new software products.
+Starting around the beginning of 2012 I joined a team whose goal was to automate the build,

-This started with deploying systems to private hosted environments (VMWare) and transitioned over time to deploy system to public cloud services (AWS).
+private hosted environments (VMWare) and transitioned over time to deploy system to public cloud

-- Jenkins - build server
+- Jenkins - build server, deployment orchestration

 - Chef - configuration management and automated software provisioning